-Friendly, loving and very playful, the Labrador retriever has become one of the most popular breeds in the United States.
-Historically, this large "sporting" breed has been used to hunt and retrieve birds and only recently has the dog become known as a companion dog.
-The retriever is highly regarded for its good nature, easy trainability and intelligence.
+Friendly, loving and very playful, the Labrador Retriever has become one of the most popular breeds in the United States.
+Historically, this large “sporting” breed has been used to hunt and retrieve birds and only recently has the dog become known as a companion dog.
+The Retriever is highly regarded for its pleasant temperament, easy trainability, and intelligence.

 History and Origin

 The Labrador Retriever hails from Newfoundland and not Labrador, as the name suggests, though both areas are located in eastern Canada.
 It is possible that geographic confusion led to the name.
 Exactly how the breed came to inhabit Newfoundland is not known.
 The first written report of the breed, a letter written by a traveler to this area, dates to 1822.
 Fishermen brought the breed to Britain in the early 19th century.
 Originally, the dogs ranged from a heavy-coated variety known as the Large Newfoundland to a smaller rough-coated variety called the Lesser Newfoundland or St. John’s Dogs.
 The modern-day Labrador Retriever probably descends from this St. John’s Dog and the currently known Newfoundland breed from the Large Newfoundland.

 The breed was not originally used as a companion dog.
 Instead, Retrievers were bred exclusively as hunters, a job for which they possessed superior talents.
 The Labrador Retriever was officially accepted into the English Kennel Club in 1903 and the American Kennel Club in 1917.